benjamincjackson/dros_gBGC/README.md

 `Dsim_annotation/`

-Scripts for downloading annotation for the *D. sim* genome from flybase, and for extracting the cooridinates of short intronic (SI) sites.
+Scripts for downloading annotation for the *D. sim* genome from flybase, and for extracting the coordinates of short intronic (SI) sites.

 `Dsim_ref/`